s-sd/task-amenability/README.md

 interface.train(1024)
 ```

-The the controller weights and task predictor model can be saved by calling `save` with arguments being the save path for the controller weights and the save path for the task predictor weights:
+The controller weights and task predictor model can be saved by calling `save` with arguments being the save path for the controller weights and the save path for the task predictor weights:

 ```
 interface.save(controller_weights_save_path=controller_weights_save_path,